Rich Cimino

 About Me

-Dr. Cimino came to NJIT from the Experiential Engineering Education Department at Rowan University.
-He received his Ph.D in Chemical & Biochemical Engineering at Rutgers University, with a concentration in adsorption science and the characterization of porous materials.
-His research interests include the intersection of engineering ethics and process safety, and broadening inclusivity in engineering, with a focus on the LGBTQ+ community.
+Dr. Cimino received his Ph.D in Chemical & Biochemical Engineering at Rutgers University, with a concentration in adsorption science and the characterization of porous materials.
+His research interests include teamwork and ethics skill development as well as broadening inclusivity in engineering.

 Education